eweso/eweso-standards/README.md

 }
 ```

-## Coding standard (style)
+## Coding standard

-Coding standard (CS) check and fix is based on `PHP-CS-Fixer`.
-To use the current
-CS ruleset add `eweso/eweso-standards` to the required dependencies of
-the package and create `.php-cs-fixer.php` in the package's root directory
-with following content:
+The coding standard (CS) is maintained with `PHP-CS-Fixer` and is based on the slightly modified `PSR-12` standard.
+To use the current coding standard ruleset, add `eweso/eweso-standards` to the required dependencies of the package and create `.php-cs-fixer.php` in the root directory of the package with following content:

 ```php
 <?php